keziah55/ExtraThesisMaterial/OnsetDetector_testing/README.md

 - **octave_analysis.py** reports the mean, median and standard deviation of results across octaves.

+- **plot_mean_log.py** is used to plot the mean log of various samples, shown in a number of figures in Sections 3.4 and 3.5 of the thesis.

 - **plot_band_responses.py** can be used to plot the responses of a whole band of detectors, given a sample.
 Manual/automatic onsets can also be plotted.

+- **compare_mirex.py** compares the OnsetDetector results with equivalent categories in the MIREX 2018 results.

+- **plot_segs_with_onsets.py** plots segment mean logs and onsets.